levi2234/AMUSEproject/README.md

 These simulations make use of the _simulation_tools_ folder.
 This folder contains the following files:

-- _create_atmosphere.py_ - This file creates the atmosphere for the rocky planet simulation given a radius and a atmospheric profile.
-It uses density and temperature profiles to create the atmosphere by sampling a profile form the _profiles/atmospheric_profiles.py_ function.
+- _create_atmosphere.py_ - This file creates the atmosphere for the rocky planet simulation given a radius and an atmospheric profile.
+It uses density and temperature profiles to create the atmosphere by sampling a profile from the _profiles/atmospheric_profiles.py_ function.
 This function is used in the _run_simulation_rocky.py_ file to create the atmosphere.

 - _create_bare_planet.py_ - This file creates a bare planet for the rocky planet simulation.
 It creates a planet with a given radius and a given mass.
 This function is used in the _run_simulation_rocky.py_ file to create the planet.
 It takes a range of parameters used to describe the central planet

 - _create_planet_and_atmosphere.py_ - This file creates a planet and an atmosphere for the rocky planet simulation.
 It uses the aforementioned files to create a planet and an atmosphere in such a way that they are coupled.
 This function is used in the _run_simulation_rocky.py_ file to create the planet and the atmosphere.

 - _create_planet.py_ - This file creates a planet for the gas giant simulation.
 It uses MESA to create an interior structure for a gas giant planet.
-The resulting file _simulation_tools/profiles/jupiter_like_planet_structure.pkl_ is already present, so it's not necessary to run this file again.
+The resulting file _simulation_tools/profiles/jupiter_like_planet_structure.pkl_ is already present, so it's not necessary to run this script again.

 - _inject_energy.py_ - This file injects energy into the atmosphere of the gas planet simulation given a certain energy.
 This function is used in the _run_simulation_gas.py_ file to inject energy into the atmosphere.